-Liner material Liner manufacturing process Properties of liner material Tensile strength Elongation at break Density [N/mm2] [%] [g/cm 3] PTFE virgin, unfilled paste extruded ≥24,0 ≥275 2,14 to 2,17 PTFE virgin, antistatic paste extruded ≥24,0 ≥275 2,13 to 2,16

-Table 1: Characteristics of electrostatic chargeable resp. antistatic PTFE
+Table 1.
+Material properties for electrostatically chargeable of antistatic PTPE (based on DIN 2014) Liner material Liner manufacturing Properties of liner material process Tear strength Elongation at break Density [N/mm2] [%] [g/cm 3] PTFE virgin, unfilled paste extruded ≥24,0 ≥275 2,14 to 2,17 PTFE virgin, antistatic paste extruded ≥24,0 ≥275 2,13 to 2,16 able 1: Material properties for electrostatically chargeable or antistatic PTFE (based on DIN 2874)

-Another important parameter is the void content, which is measured as Stretch Void Index (SVI) according to ASTM D4895 resp.
-DIN EN ISO 12086-2.
+Another important parameter is the void content, which for example can be measured as Stretch Void Index (SVI) according to ASTM D4895 resp.
+DIN EN ISO 12086-2 or optically via microtome sections.
 A low void content is important for the flexural fatigue strength as voids may expand to micro cracks up to rupture by alternating load.
 The SVI should not exceed the value of 200.